yamunariver/Az104/README.md

+## You have an Azure subscription that contains a network security group (NSG) named NSG1.

+You plan to configure NSG1 to allow the following types of traffic:

+Remote Desktop Management
+Secured HTTPS
+Which two ports should you allow in NSG1?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+80

+25

+443

+587

+3389

+## Exp: You must open port 443 to secured HTTPS traffic, port 3389 for Remote Desktop, and 587 to send outbound email by using authenticated SMTP relay.
+Port 80 is used for unsecured traffic.
+Port 25 is used by mail traffic.

+## You have an Azure subscription that contains two resource groups named RG1 and RG2.

+RG1 contains the following resources:

+A virtual network named VNet1 located in the East US Azure region A network security group (NSG) named NSG1 located in the West US Azure region RG2 contains the following resources:

+A virtual network named VNet2 located in the East US Azure region A virtual network named VNet3 located in the West US Azure region You need to apply NSG1.

+To which subnets can you apply NSG1?

+Select only one answer.

+the subnets of all the virtual networks

+the subnets of VNet1 only

+the subnets of VNet1 and VNet2

+the subnets of VNet3 only

+## Exp: You can assign an NSG to the subnet of the virtual network in the same region as the NSG and NSG1 is in the West US region.

 ## You need to create Azure alerts based on metric values and activity log events.

 The solution must meet the following requirements: